The GNL Podcast

 Robin Lucciantonio

 Robin is a diabetes educator based in Edmonton, Alberta, working in a general endocrinology clinic.
-In this episode she shares the practical realities of translating diabetes technology into accessible workflows, including the importance of tactile landmarking, hand-over-hand teaching, and staged implementation to maintain safety.
+In this episode she shares the practical realities of translating diabetes technology into accessible workflows — including the importance of tactile landmarking, hand-over-hand teaching, and staged implementation to maintain safety.

-Read the Inspiring Story (more detail)
+Read the inspiring story (more detail)

-This episode connects to a written case summary with extra context and practical details:
+This episode connects to a written case summary with extra context and practical details: Roger’s T1D journey toward freedom

-Closing Message
+Closing message

-If a therapy meaningfully reduces risk, then excluding people who can’t use a touchscreen or read a graph isn’t a neutral limitation —
+Accessibility is not a feature.
+It is a safety requirement.
+If a therapy meaningfully reduces risk, then excluding people who cannot use a touchscreen or read a graph is not a neutral limitation — it is a preventable harm.

 Roger’s story shows what becomes possible when a person has the skills, the persistence, and a team willing to think from first principles: build around the human in front of you, not the default user you imagined.